dokterdok/Continuity-Activation-Tool/README.md

 ##Warning
 * You should exercise caution when using the Continuity Activation Tool, as it moves around low level files and there's a possibility it could cause problems.
 Using this tool is at your own risk.
-* A backup is recommended before attempting to install the tool.
-* The tool disables OS security features in order to work.
-Enabling Continuity on Yosemite will put you at risk to get the “grey stop sign” at boot-time.
-Not only for your first reboot, but anytime in the future if your PRAM is reset.
-I recommend you read “[Trim Enabler and Yosemite](http://www.cindori.org/trim-enabler-and-yosemite)” (Cindori.org), which explains the risks involved and solutions in case of issues.
+* Always use the latest version of the tool to avoid issues.
+See the changelog at the bottom to understand what was changed.
+* The tool disables the verification of original Apple drivers in order to work, which lowers the overall system security.

+Note: Contrarily to what was stated here before, using the tool will not increase risks of getting a "grey stop sign" at boot time, even after reboots and PRAM resets.
+This has been confirmed after many tests on different Mac configurations.
+Macs that have already successfully activated Continuity with v.1.0.0 are not at risk either.

 ## Compatibility list
 Your Mac might need a hardware upgrade as well to be able to work with Continuity.
 The table below is based on this [guide (forum thread)](http://forums.macrumors.com/showpost.php?p=20124161).
 If you notice inaccuracies, please report them to the guide author and open an issue.